We believe that encouraging our own dancers to embody each work through their unique artistry results in -happy- dancers with developed intuitions.

 For An Evening of Poe we worked with local musician and music editor Matthew Polonchak.

-Our professional photography is taken by Francisco Jauregui.
+Our professional photography is taken by Ken at @pbkdigital and Francisco Jauregui.

 Interested in collaborating with us?
 Let us know!